tanglj86/hl/nuttx/configs/myboard/README.txt

       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows
       CONFIG_LCD_LANDSCAPE=y                  : 320x240 landscape orientation

-    The STM32F4Discovery board does not have any graphics capability.
+    The myboard board does not have any graphics capability.
 This configuration assumes that you have connected an SD1289-based LCD as described above under "SSD1289".
-NOTE:  At present, it has not been proven that the STM32F4Discovery can actually drive an LCD.
+NOTE:  At present, it has not been proven that the myboard can actually drive an LCD.
 There are some issues with how some of the dedicated FSMC pins are used on the boards.
 This configuration may not be useful and may only serve as an illustration of how to build for th SSD1289 LCD.